 Why Should My Kid Learn to Code?

 Code is required for all of our favorite technology and connected devices.
-Even everyday household devices such as smartphones, modern security systems, smart thermostats, the washer and dryer, dishwasher, and more required custom code.
+Even everyday household devices such as smartphones, modern security systems, smart thermostats, the washer and dryer, dishwasher, and more require custom code.
 So, coding is a fundamental part of our everyday lives.
 Having even a basic understanding of coding can help build a solid foundation for a career in almost every industry.
 At the very least, it provides a greater understanding of how the electronics and devices we use work!

 Here are a few reasons to sign your child up for coding classes: